MarcoAurelioAntonio/Portfolio-mobile-version-skeleton/README.md

-# Hello-Microverse
+# PORTFOLIO

 > ![screenshot](happyFace.jpg)

 # Descrption

-In this project, you will set up a "Hello world" repository.
-No complex coding is required for this exercise.
-Your goal here is to master all of the tools and best practices you learned about in previous steps.
-You will be using them in all Microverse projects and most likely in your future job as well, so it is important to know them!
+For the first milestone in the process of creating your portfolio website, you will:

+    -set up a new repository and prepare it for development using best practices (e.g. linters).
+    -build the first 2 sections of the mobile website using the template you chose in the previous step.

 ## General requirements

-- Make sure that there are no linter errors.
+Make sure that there are no linter errors:
+Linter should be set up correctly for this repository.
+Linter result should be green.
+There should be no custom changes to linter config.
-- Make sure that you used correct (GitHub flow).
+Make sure that you used correct GitHub Flow:
+README file should be descriptive.
+Commit messages should be meaningful.
+Pull Request should have a descriptive title explaining what changes are inside.
+Pull Request should have a short summary describing introduced changes in more detail.
-- Make sure that you documented your work.
+Make sure that you documented your work in a professional way:

-## Get Started
+Branch name should describe a feature or action (e.g. 'created_sidebar' or 'added_comments_section').
+Pull Request is made from 'feature branch' into the main branch

 ## Get Started